Ir al contenido principal

 Dorpon to Bor Jatri

-Before the groom is sent off to the wedding mandap, his mother hands him the Dorpon (believed to cast off evil), which is to be carried by the groom throughout the wedding.
+Before the groom is sent off to the wedding mandap, his mother hands him the Dorpon (believed to cast off evil), which he is to carry throughout the wedding.
 The mother then blesses him for his new journey and ties red threads and Tulsi Mala on his neck.
 Then the Bor Jatri or the Baraat proceeds to the wedding, except for the mother, who's supposed to wait until the bride comes.

-Fun Fact: During "ancient times" the mother used to cry vehemently while sending off her son assuming now onwards, he wouldn't be taken care of well by the new bride.
+Fun Fact: During "ancient times," the mother used to cry vehemently while sending off her son, assuming that from now on, he wouldn't be taken care of well by the new bride.

 Chhele Boron to Bostro Daan

 Boron in Bengali weddings means welcoming.
-The mother of the bride performs the Chhele Boron (or welcoming the groom) with sweets and water while everyone else plays the holy Conch shell and does Ulludhwani.
-The father of the bride then gives the groom Bostro (new clothes) and Angti (gold ring), which he needs to wear during the wedding.
+The bride's mother performs the Chhele Boron (or welcoming the groom) with sweets and water while everyone else plays the holy Conch shell and does Ulludhwani.
+The bride's father then gives the groom Bostro (new clothes) and Angti (gold ring), which he needs to wear during the wedding.

-Fun Fact: Earlier, Bostro daan, the father of the bride, had to touch the groom's feet and wash them.
-Nowadays, they simply touch the groom's knee with a finger as a formality!
+Fun Fact: Earlier, Bostro daan, the bride's father, had to touch the groom's feet and wash them.
+Nowadays, they feel the groom's knee with a finger as a formality!

 Saat Paak & Shubho Drishti